 The decision to change singers came from the change in sound we were experiencing,.
 We felt like we needed a stronger voice to match the aggression in the newer music, while his voice was great for a more melodic style.

-You’ve had an opportunity to work with August Burns Red and Miss May I band mates on the latest album Of all the musicians that you guys have worked with, which one absolutely inspired and amazed you guys?
+Fit For A King has had an opportunity to work with August Burns Red and Miss May I band mates on the latest album.
+Of all the musicians that you guys have worked with, which one absolutely inspired and amazed you guys?
 After being in the same line-up for almost four years, do you still get inspired by one another?

 Jake Luhrs has always been a huge inspiration to me, so working with him was incredible.
 And we definitely push each other hard and inspire each other.